College of Humanities & Behavioral Sciences

 Radford University's School of Communication is one of Virginia's leading schools for the study of communication and media professions.

-The school offers a graduate degree in Corporate and Professional Communication and five undergraduate concentrations:
+The school offers a graduate degree in Strategic Communication and five undergraduate concentrations:

 Among the School of Communication faculty are outstanding teachers, scholars and media professionals.
 The School's classrooms include digital, radio, and television studios and an up-to-date Macintosh computer laboratory.